Fill in the blanks with appropriate determiners.

 Answers

-- They had little hope of success; yet they persevered.
+- They had little hope of success, yet they persevered.

-- The movie was not very interesting.
+- I did not enjoy it because the movie was not very interesting.

 - They arrived a little late.